Mlesn1/GeminiDiscordHelper/README.md

 ## Features

 - Responds to text prompts using Gemini 1.5 AI
+- Auto-response to direct mentions (@Bot) and direct messages without command prefix
+- Dedicated auto-response channels where all messages get AI responses
 - Contextual conversation memory with tagging and archiving
 - User-specific conversation settings and customization
 - Rich formatting with automatic code highlighting